-- aquaculture and fisheries management/science;
+- aquaculture and fisheries management/science

-- biology/biological sciences;
+- biology/biological sciences

-- environmental sciences;
+- environmental sciences

-- marine science/oceanography;
+- marine science/oceanography

 - land management.

-- fisheries science;
+- fisheries science

 - marine environment/conservation.

-- an interest in improving the environment;
+- an interest in improving the environment

-- an interest in fish and fishing;
+- an interest in fish and fishing

-- good people skills;
+- good people skills

-- the ability to analyse and interpret data;
+- the ability to analyse and interpret data

-- a practical disposition;
+- a practical disposition

 Basic practical fishery experience, through membership of an angling club or voluntary work on a small fishing boat, can also be helpful.

-It may be useful to take short-term contracts initially to build up relevant skills and experience or spend time in other jobs within the environmental or fisheries sectors until the right opening occurs.
+It may be useful to take short-term contracts initially, to build up relevant skills and experience, or spend time in other jobs within the environmental or fisheries sectors until the right opening occurs.

-In England and Wales, the majority of inland fisheries officers are employed by the Environment Agency (EA), with others in consultancies and academic research.
+Fisheries protection is managed by different organisations across the UK; therefore employers also vary.
+In England and Wales, most inland fisheries officers are employed by the Environment Agency (EA), with others in consultancies and academic research.

 Specially trained service personnel are employed by the Fishery Protection Squadron of the Royal Navy to carry out enforcement activities in English, Welsh and Northern Irish waters, to safeguard the nation's fishing stocks and protect the British fishing industry.